MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

-  - **AddinExecution -** Flag that informs if an add-in was executing and didn't finish during an ungraceful application exit.

-  - **BootCompleted –** Was Office boot completed at the time of crash.

-  - **CrashedAppBuild -** Build version identifier for the affected process.

-  - **CrashedAppMajor -** Major version identifier for the affected process.

-  - **CrashedAppMinor -** Minor version identifier for the affected process.

-  - **CrashedAppRevision -** Build version identifier for the affected process.

-  - **CrashedEcsETag -** An experiment identifier for the crashed process.

-  - **CrashedModuleName -** Failing module name.

-  - **CrashedSessionId -** A unique identifier of the crashed process.

-  - **CrashedSessionInitTime -** The time when the affected process started.

-  - **CrashTime –** The time indicating the client terminated ungracefully.

-  - **CrashType -** Bucketing identifier for the type of crash.

-  - **DetectionTime -** The time when the unexpected exit was detected.

-  - **ExceptionAddress -** Address in the program where the failure occurred.

-  - **ExceptionCode -** Bucketing identifier for the exception.

-  - **HandOff –** Did the user create and hand off the Office process to a new session.

-  - **HasEdit –** Was the user editing a document in the crashed client.

-  - **HasOpen –** Was a document open in the crashed client.

-  - **HexCrashTag -**  The unique identifier for the code of the crash.

-  - **HexExceptionAddress -** Address in hexadecimal in the program where the failure occurred.

-  - **HexExceptionCode -** Bucketing identifier in hexadecimal for the exception.

-  - **HexModuleBaseAddress -** Base Address in hexadecimal of the failing module.

-  - **HexModuleOffset -** Offset in bytes (in hexadecimal) from the base address where the failure occurred.

-  - **HexModuleSize -** Failing module size in bytes in hexadecimal.

-  - **HexVerifyElseCrashTag -** Unique identifier in hexadecimal for where the app crashed.

-  - **InstallMethod -** Whether the current build of Office was upgraded from, rolled back to, or a fresh install.

-  - **IsLabMachine -** Whether Office is being run in a Microsoft lab.

-  - **ModuleBaseAddress -** Base Address of the failing module.

-  - **ModuleOffset -** Offset in bytes from the base address where the failure occurred.

-  - **ModuleSize -** Failing module size in bytes.

-  - **OfficeArchitectureText -** The architecture of Office product as string (e.g. x86, arm).

-  - **OfficeUILang –** The language of the User Interface in the Office build.

-  - **PreviousBuild -** Previously installed build version

-  - **SafeMode –** Was the session booted in safe mode.

-  - **UAEOSEnvironment -** Operating System environment identifier.

-  - **UninitLibletId –** The unique identifier for the failing component of the crash.

-  - **VerifyElseCrashTag -** Unique identifier for where the app crashed. *[This field has been removed from current builds of Office, but might still appear in older builds.]*
+  - **AddinExecution** - Flag that informs if an add-in was executing and didn't finish during an ungraceful application exit. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **AppUsedVirtualMemory** - Virtual memory utilized by office application

+  - **BootCompleted** - Was Office boot completed at the time of crash. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **BucketId** - Watson bucket Identifier for crash

+  - **CabGuid** - Globally Unique Identifier (GUID) identifier for the Watson cab.

+  - **CrashedAppBuild** - Build version identifier for the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **CrashedAppMajor** - Major version identifier for the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **CrashedAppMinor** - Minor version identifier for the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **CrashedAppVersion** - Application version identifier for crashed process.

+  - **CrashedEcsETag** - An experiment identifier for the crashed process.

+  - **CrashedModuleName** - Failing module name.

+  - **CrashedProcessSessionId** - A unique identifier of the crashed process.

+  - **CrashedProcessSessionInitTime** - The time when the affected process started.

+  - **CrashedProcessSessionUninitTime** - The time when the affected process ended.

+  - **CrashTag** - The unique identifier for the code of the crash.

+  - **CrashTime** - The time indicating the client terminated ungracefully. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **CrashType** - Bucketing identifier for the type of crash.

+  - **DetectionTime** - The time when the unexpected exit was detected. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **ExceptionAddress** - Address in the program where the failure occurred. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **ExceptionCode** - Bucketing identifier for the exception.

+  - **ExceptionInfo** - System information for the exception.

+  - **HandOff** - Did the user create and hand off the Office process to a new session. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **HangTypeCode** - Represents class of hang if the process hung during execution.

+  - **HasEdit** - Was the user editing a document in the crashed client. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **HasOpen** - Was a document open in the crashed client. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **HexCrashTag** -  The unique identifier for the code of the crash. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **HexExceptionAddress** - Address in hexadecimal in the program where the failure occurred. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **HexExceptionCode** - Bucketing identifier in hexadecimal for the exception. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **HexModuleBaseAddress** - Base Address in hexadecimal of the failing module. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **HexModuleOffset** - Offset in bytes (in hexadecimal) from the base address where the failure occurred. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **HexModuleSize** - Failing module size in bytes in hexadecimal. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **HexVerifyElseCrashTag** - Unique identifier in hexadecimal for where the app crashed. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **InstallMethod** - Whether the current build of Office was upgraded from, rolled back to, or a fresh install.

+  - **IsLabMachine** - Whether Office is being run in a Microsoft lab. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **ModuleBaseAddress** - Base Address of the failing module. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **ModuleOffset** - Offset in bytes from the base address where the failure occurred.

+  - **ModuleSize** - Failing module size in bytes. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **ModuleStamp** - Failing module stamp.

+  - **ModuleVersion** - Offset in bytes (in hexadecimal) from the base address where the failure occurred.

+  - **OfficeArchitectureText** - The architecture of Office product as string (e.g. x86, arm).

+  - **OfficeUILang** - The language of the User Interface in the Office build.

+  - **PreviousBuild** - Previously installed build version

+  - **ProcessorArchitecture** - Processor Architecture for the environment x64, x86, etc.

+  - **SafeMode** - Was the session booted in safe mode. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **SessionFlags** - Defines the conditions of the session such as: was file opened, or edited, was cloud document opened, was boot sequence completed, etc.

+  - **StackHash** - Provides a hashed id for the failure stack in Office.

+  - **SystemAvailableMemory** - Available memory in the operating system

+  - **UAEOSEnvironment** - Operating System environment identifier. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **UninitLibletId** - The unique identifier for the failing component of the crash.

+  - **VerifyElseCrashTag** - Unique identifier for where the app crashed. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **WatsonReportId** - Identifier of report sent to the Windows Watson service.

+  - **WerEventCreatedTime** - Time stamp for Windows Error Reporting event.

 ### Office.System.UngracefulApplicationExit.DesktopAppExit